Post by parklife268 on Nov 28, 2006 1:39:43 GMT -5

 I have this dress, and it's by far Molly's favorite Halloween costume EVER!
 (She's had other, homemade costumes for the most part)Molly's been dressed up in it almost every halloween since I got it (new from AG when it had just been released) The necklace is my favorite part of the outfit, too, and I agree that the slippers are a tad flimsy, but really, it's not as if the dolls will be walking around in them, right?
 So it doesn't bug me.
 (I must add that I really like the idea of wearing the crown upside-down over a veil, I'll have to try that next time!)

-At the moment I only have the shoes and treat bag with me, but I'll review the rest once I get it out of storage.
+Very nice for a costume.
+I like the velvet.
 The slippers are a thin, shimmery, dark gold satin-like fabric.
 The opening is elastic and overall they are cute and can go with some fancy outfits.
 The treat bag is just the average AG treat bag made of shiny thick paper.